Monday, 24 October 2022

 Where figures from the past stand tallAnd mocking voices ring the hallsImperialistic house of prayerConquistadors who took their share

-Or when he alluded to having been reincarnated through many different times, like in Wilderness.
+Or when he alluded to having been reincarnated through many different times, like in the song Wilderness.
 Other topics featured: guilt, fear, rage, claustrophobia, disgust, self-hatred, and fatalism.
 Darkside immersion also included: mass murders, summary violence, radical right wing politics, and Nazism inspired by J.G Ballard, Burroughs, Kafka etc... ''A lot of people think he was on drugs.
 He wasn’t on any drugs at all.
 That was just him losing himself in the music.”
 So said Ian Curtis’ former Joy Division bandmate, Stephen Morris, of his extraordinary dancing.
 On May 18th 1980, Ian Curtis lost his battle with depression at the age of just 23.

 Ian's expressive, confused vocals croon over recurring musical patterms which themselves mock any idea of escape.
 Possessed by demons as he danced spastically and with lightning speed, winding and unwinding as the rigid metal music folds and unfolds over him.
 In his short life, he released two seminal albums, and cultivated one of the most captivating live performance styles of all time.
 Dubbed, perhaps a little insensitively, his “epilepsy dance” (Curtis suffered from epilepsy, as did the subject of his song ‘She's Lost Control’), Curtis’ twitchy, possessed dance moves are inimitable.